 Blair Athol Distillery is one of the oldest legal distilling sites in Scotland.
 The distillery was established by John Stewart and Robert Robertson as a farm distillery in 1798 under the name ‘Aldour Distillery’ – after the Gaelic ‘Alt Dour’ meaning ‘Burn of the Otter’.
-The distillery buildings surround the Kinnaird Burn, which has a salmon gate (to permit the passage of the spawning fish) and from time to time it still contains otters but is now mostly home to water voles, dippers and ducks.
+The distillery buildings surround the Kinnaird Burn, which has a salmon gate (to permit the passage of the spawning fish).
+The stream still contains otters from time to time but is now mainly home to water voles, dippers, and ducks.

-Aldour Distillery closed not long after its opening but was resurrected in 1826 as Blair Athol Distillery – possibly after the nearby village of Blair Atholl, but also likely is that it named to secure favour with the Duke of Atholl who at the time owned the land the distillery is on.
+Aldour Distillery closed not long after its opening.
+In 1826 the distillery was resurrected and renamed Blair Athol by John Robertson – possibly after the nearby Blair Atholl village - though likely after the Duke of Atholl, to secure his favour.
+At that time, he owned the land the distillery was on.

 The Era of Bell

-Blair Athol Distillery did well for a time under Peter Mackenzie & Co.
-However, it was forced to close in 1932.
-Fortuitously, Peter Mackenzie & Co found a new owner shortly after in 1933, but Blair Athol Distillery would lie dormant until 1949.
+Blair Athol Distillery did reasonably well under Peter Mackenzie & Co; however, the distillery closed again in 1932 (possibly due to the depression)[ref].
+Arthur Bell and Sons acquired the distillery in 1933, but Blair Athol would lie dormant until 1949.
 The distillery needed an upgrade, and in the meantime, the new owners had other interests.
 They were building up their brand of blended whiskies, and when they acquired Peter Mackenzie and Co, the acquisition came with the Dufftown Distillery.
 In 1936 they would also purchase Inchgower distillery.

 What had started in a small grocery store had turned into a distilling house of considerable size.
-Created by Arthur Bell Snr in the 1850s, his sons (Arthur Kinmont Bell and Robert Duff Bell) would eventually join him and they traded as ‘Arthur Bell & Sons’ from 1895.
-Prohibition in the united states from 1933 saw a boom in demand, but it wasn’t until after the Bell Brothers died (both in 1942) that Bell’s really started to take off.
-First, under the direction of W. G. Farquharson who was managing director of Bell’s until 1968 and then chairman until 1973.
-Then under Raymond Miquel who took over as managing director in 1968, and became chairman after Farquharson’s death in 1973.
+Created by Arthur Bell Snr in the 1850s, his sons (Arthur Kinmont Bell and Robert Duff Bell) would eventually join him, and they traded as ‘Arthur Bell & Sons’ from 1895.
+Prohibition in the united states from 1933 saw a boom in demand, but it wasn’t until after the Bell Brothers died (both in 1942) that Bell’s started to take off.
+First, under the direction of W. G. Farquharson, the managing director of Bell’s until 1968 and then chairman until 1973.
+Then under Raymond Miquel, who took over as managing director in 1968 and became chairman after Farquharson’s death in 1973.
 Miquel, in particular, is noted for his role in revising Bell’s – he slashed costs and significantly improved productivity.
 (3)